adam22gary/adam22gary.github.io/README.md

 A browser is an application used to access and view websites displaying the webpage back to the user.

-The browser connect through a domain name server which manages a database that maps domain names to an IP addresses.
+The browser connects through a domain name server which manages a database that maps domain names to IP addresses.

 #